yehuda-lev/pyrogram/docs/source/index.rst

 **Pyrogram** is a modern, elegant and asynchronous :doc:`MTProto API <topics/mtproto-vs-botapi>` framework.
 It enables you to easily interact with the main Telegram API through a user account (custom client) or a bot identity (bot API alternative) using Python.

-.. admonition :: A Word of Warning
-    :class: tip

-    We merge changes made to few of pyrogram forks plus changes made by us to this repository.
-All the features are just customized feature mostly for personal use; there is no guarantee in them being stable.

 .. admonition :: USE AT YOUR OWN RISK
     :class: tip